music dictionary : Ad - Ad

 ad interim(Latin) for the time being, temporary, provisional, provisionally

-Adiós(Spanish, from the phrase a dios vos acomiendo, I commend you to God) goodbye!, farewell!, adieu
+Adiós(Spanish, from the phrase a dios vos acomiendo, I commend you to God) goodbye, bye (colloquial), bye-bye, farewell, adieu, hello (when passing somebody)

 adiratamente(Italian) angrily, sternly, wrathful, zornig (German), aufgebracht (German), coléreusement (French)

-adirato(Italian) stizzito (Italian), angry, angered, irate, irritated, infuriated, erzürnt (German), wütend (German), zornerfüllt (German), en colère (French)
+adirato(Italian) stizzito (Italian), angry, angered, in an angry manner, irate, irritated, infuriated, erzürnt (German), wütend (German), zornerfüllt (German), en colère (French)

 a discapito di(Italian) to the detriment of